- lethal metatropic dysplasia (type 2) or hyperchondrogenesis

 Characteristic radiological features include:

-- short diaphyses with a wide 'mushroom' shape metaphyses (dumbell shape)
+- short diaphyses with wide 'mushroom' shape metaphyses (dumbbell shape)

 - severe platyspondyly